Training-Free Vector Quantization via Gaussian VAEs: Related works

-More related to our work, some variants of VQ-VAE with fixed codebook emerge, such as FSQ \citep{mentzer2023finite}, LFQ \citep{yu2023language}, and BSQ \citep{zhao2024image}.
-However, training tricks such as the straight-through estimator (STE) is still required.
-Among all previous works, TokenBridge \citep{wang2025bridging} and ReVQ \citep{zhang2025quantizethenrectifyefficientvqvaetraining} are most aligned with our objective.
-TokenBridge and ReVQ also convert a pre-trained Gaussian VAE into a VQ-VAE.
-However, TokenBridge and ReVQ do not constraint the divergence of Gaussian VAE, leading to suboptimal performance.
-Besides, ReVQ requires some training while our approach is training-free.
+More closely related to our work, some VQ-VAE variants have fixed codebooks, including FSQ \citep{mentzer2023finite}, LFQ \citep{yu2023language}, BSQ \citep{zhao2024image} and their extensions \citep{Zhuang2025WeTokPD,Lin2026iFSQIF}.
+However, training still relies on tricks such as the straight-through estimator (STE).
+On the other hand, TokenBridge \citep{wang2025bridging} and ReVQ \citep{zhang2025quantizethenrectifyefficientvqvaetraining} convert a pre-trained Gaussian VAE into a VQ-VAE, but they do not constrain the divergence of the Gaussian VAE.